|Look up fees

-The purpose of this subject is to investigate the way in which new technological innovation is affecting almost every aspect of law and legal practice.
-It will provide students with an advanced understanding of the impact ofnewtechnologies onlaw and legal practice and develop the skills to analyse the role of law in both collaborating with and regulating new technologies.
+This subject investigates the way in which new technological innovation is affecting almost every aspect of the law.
+It will provide students with an advanced understanding of the impact of new technologies on the business and practice of law.
 Topics will include:

 - Innovation and disruption to existing business models and the legal profession (both in terms of the delivery of legal solutions and the law firm operations);

-- The impact and regulation of blockchain, smart contracts, artificial intelligence, machine learning and robots and drones; and
+- The impact and regulation of blockchain, smart contracts, and artificial intelligence in legal practice; and

-- The burgeoning growth of the tech industry and its relationship with traditional business models and social enterprise.
+- The burgeoning growth of the tech industry and its relationship with traditional legal business models, and social enterprise.

 Intended learning outcomes